ESSAMMOHAMED1/learn-react-18/README.md

 read this README
  ##### second
  Install all requirements
-#####third
+##### third
-do it by your self
+do it by yourself.
-if you just read you will  not make any chang
+if you just read, you will  not make any changes.

 ------------

 ### repo Update
-This repo will be updated daily i will upload a lesson per day (matrials,cod,docs,video and toturial) for each lesson
+This repo will be updated daily i will upload a lesson per day (matrials, code, documents,video and tutorial) for each lesson
 ______________
-###⭐first lesson will upload tomorrow⭐
+### ⭐first lesson will upload tomorrow⭐
-####star this repo and wait it will be so good ⭐💜
+#### star this repo and wait it will be so good ⭐💜